Alice Hewson

-Alice Hewson (born 19 August 1997) is an English professional golfer.
-She won the 2019 European Ladies Amateur and joined the Ladies European Tour in 2020 to win in her first event, the Investec South African Women's Open.
+Alice Hewson (born 19 August 1997) is an English professional golfer and Ladies European Tour player.
+She won the 2020 Investec South African Women's Open and the VP Bank Swiss Ladies Open in 2024 and 2025.
+In 2019, she won the European Ladies Amateur.

 Amateur career

 Hewson hails from Berkhamsted, Hertfordshire.
 She started golf at the age of six with her Dad and played in her first tournament on her seventh birthday.
 She won the England U13 championships and was in the National U18 team at age 15.
 Her first GB&I cap came at age 15 in the Junior Vagliano Trophy and she played in three Vagliano Trophies.
 She also represented Great Britain & Ireland in the Curtis Cup in 2016 and 2018 and the Astor Trophy.

 Hewson represented England twice at the European Girls' Team Championship and five times at the European Ladies' Team Championship.
 She was the only player to be part of both England teams to win the European Ladies' Team Championships consecutively in 2016 and 2017.

 Hewson attended Clemson University 2015–2019 and majored in accounting.
 She won her first two tournaments as a freshman, and by the time she graduated she held 49 records at Clemson.

-Individually, she played in the inaugural Augusta National Women's Amateur in 2019 and finished T10 with at even-par.
+Individually, she played in the inaugural Augusta National Women's Amateur in 2019 and finished tied 10th at even-par.
 Also in 2019, she captured the European Ladies Amateur Championship.
 She scored two eagles coming from seven shots behind in the final round to win in a five-hole playoff.
 The win qualified her for her first major, the 2019 Women's British Open, played at Woburn Golf and Country Club, less than 30 minutes from her home.

 Professional career

 In 2020, Hewson finished 5th at LET Q-School at La Manga Club and started her LET career with a win in her first event, the Investec South African Women's Open.
 Held at Westlake Golf Club in Cape Town in mid-March, it was the last tournament played before the COVID-19 pandemic caused a global halt of competitive play.

 To keep sharp during lockdown she played in the Rose Ladies Series where she won the Grand Final with scores of 67 and 70 (−5), ahead of seasoned campaigners and Solheim Cup stars such as Charley Hull and Georgia Hall.

+In 2021, Hewson finished 10th in the rankings.
+She recorded five top-10 finishes including a T-3 at the Saudi Ladies International.

+In 2022, she finished 12th in the rankings after five top-10 including T-3s at the Joburg Ladies Open and Skaftö Open.

+Hewson was runner-up at the 2023 Magical Kenya Ladies Open, before claiming her second LET title at the 2024 VP Bank Swiss Ladies Open with a birdie on the first playoff hole, a title she successfully defended in 2025.